Michigan Gov. Whitmer blocks immigrant detention plan

 “The governor believes that building more detention facilities won’t solve our immigration crisis, and she also believes that separating families doesn’t reflect our Michigan values,” Whitmer spokeswoman Tiffany Brown said in a statement.

-GOP Rep. Thomas Albert, whose district includes the former Deerfield Correctional Facility in Ionia, vowed Tuesday to fight Whitmer’s decision.
+GOP state Rep. Thomas Albert, whose district includes the former Deerfield Correctional Facility in Ionia — 110 miles northwest of Detroit — vowed Tuesday to fight Whitmer’s decision.

 “This issue is not going away,” he told The Associated Press, noting that he chairs the House subcommittee that is responsible for the Department of Corrections budget.

-He said Ionia has lost out on 250 new jobs, $35 million in private investment and property tax revenue.
+He said Ionia has lost out on 250 new jobs, $35 million in private investment and property tax revenue due to the blocked deal.
 It is not clear, however, if the GOP-led Legislature can realistically revive the project.

-Albert, of Lowell, said Whitmer’s administration added strict stipulations to the development agreement, including that the facility not house any individual who had been separated from a family member at apprehension, during detention or any other time while in custody.
-The restriction, which would have applied for adults detained and separated for the purpose of criminal prosecution or unlawful entry, would have forced the company to release a detainee if he or she alleged that they have been separated.
+Albert, of Lowell in western Michigan, said Whitmer’s administration added strict stipulations to the proposed development agreement, including that the facility not house any individual who had been separated from a family member at apprehension, during detention or any other time while in custody.
+The restriction, which would have applied for adults detained and separated for the purpose of criminal prosecution or unlawful entry, would have forced the company to release a detainee if he or she alleged that they have been separated, he said.

 “That’s effectively turning the detention center into a hotel.
 There’s literally no way that anybody could comply with that,” Albert said.
 “It was just a thinly veiled way to torpedo the whole deal.”

-Immigration Centers of America, which operates an immigration detention center in Virginia, was the sole bidder for the former prison, which closed in 2009.
-Spokesman John Truscott said the detention facility would have offered a “much better and more humane” alternative than the current practice of housing detainees in county jails.
+Immigration Centers of America, which operates a detention center in Virginia, was the sole bidder for the former prison, which closed in 2009.
+Spokesman John Truscott said the Michigan facility would have offered a “much better and more humane” alternative than the current practice of housing detainees in county jails.

 It is a “possibility” that Whitmer could change her mind, “but we’re not counting on it,” he said.